Frequently asked questions about leasing and contract hire.

 Q: How secure is your online application process?

-All of the data will be encrypted from our server to the client machine using a SSL certificate to ensure the data is not put at risk.
+All of the data will be encrypted from our server to the client machine using an SSL certificate to ensure the data is not put at risk.
 All data is then encrypted into our database, which is accessed by ourselves through the password protected section of the site.

 Q: Do you require a deposit or payment in advance?

 Sometimes a dealer will ask for a deposit to order the vehicle.
 This is very rare and is usually a) if the vehicle is of an unusual specification or colour or b) to secure a build slot of a vehicle which is yet to be released.
 We will notify you of this prior to you placing an order.
 The deposit will be payable directly to the dealer.
 We charge an administration fee at the point of issuing the finance agreement which is payable to us before delivery of the vehicle.
-The inital payment or inital rental required by the finance company and detailed in your agreement is payable directly to the finance company.
+The initial payment or initial rental required by the finance company and detailed in your agreement is payable directly to the finance company.
 This is usually taken by direct debit immediately after delivery of the vehicle.

 Q: How are the monthly payments made?